captainbrosset/on-device-demos/README.md

 * **Combined demos***

   * [Travel assistant](travel-assistant.html) - A travel assistant that helps you plan a trip by retrieving the weather forecast and events happening at your destination, and then summarizing the information.
+  * [Product review](product-review.html) - A shopping website.
+User reviews can be summarized, and new reviews are moderated.

 <!-- ## Requirements to run the demos